Snake Pit bar raid

-Diego Viñales (born Alfredo Diego Viñales) is a former Argentinian student who was swept up in a police raid on the Snake Pit gay bar in New York's Greenwich Village in March 1970.
-The raid at the Stonewall Inn that had sparked rioting and gay activism had occurred the previous summer, but such raids were still common.
-Taken to the police station, Viñales, who was on an expired student visa and fearful of deportation, attempted to escape by jumping out a second-floor window.
-He landed on a spiked fence.
-Viñales suffered grave injuries but survived and was arrested.
-Protest marches in response to the day's events were led by gay activist groups formed in the wake of Stonewall and helped spark greater community awareness and interest in the upcoming Christopher Street Liberation Day events scheduled for 28 June to commemorate the first anniversary of the Stonewall riots.

-The Snake Pit raid
+The Snake Pit bar raid took place in the pre-dawn hours of 8 March 1970.
+New York City Police raided the bar at 213 West 10th Street in Greenwich Village under claims that the bar had been operating illegally after hours.
+One hundred sixty-seven people were taken into custody in the raid.

 Background

 Despite the protests after the police raid at the Stonewall Inn in Greenwich village had taken place nine months prior, actions by the New York Police Department against gay bars continued for months and years afterward.
-Because of this, the police raid conducted at the Snake Pit the following March, was not unusual.
+Because of this, the police raid conducted at the Snake Pit the following March was not unusual.

-Raid and arrest
+Raid

 In the pre-dawn hours of 8 March 1970, New York City Police raided the Snake Pit at 213 West 10th Street in Greenwich Village.
 Police said that the Snake Pit had been operating illegally after hours.
 One hundred sixty-seven people were taken into custody in the raid.

+Diego Viñales

+Diego Viñales (born Alfredo Diego Viñales in 1947 or 1948) was an Argentine man arrested during the raid.
+Viñales was in the United States on an expired student visa and feared deportation.

-During the arrest, Viñales was one of the patrons held the longest inside, before being transferred to a police wagon.
+During the arrests at the bar, Viñales was one of the patrons held the longest inside, before being transferred to a police wagon.
 A friend noticed he was extremely frightened.
 Police at the bar were verbally abusive to employees asking about their rights.

-Police station and attempted escape

-There was a chaotic situation at the Charles Street station, and police hurled abusive epithets at those under arrest.
-Police explained that ID would not be checked, and those present would not have to post bail, but Viñales didn't hear or didn't understand.
-Fearful of deportation for being a homosexual, he suddenly ran up a flight of stairs and attempted to jump out a second-floor window to the roof of an adjoining building, but missed, and landed on a spiked fence instead, provoking grave piercing injury by six spikes.
+At the police station, police explained that ID would not be checked, and those present would not have to post bail, but Viñales didn't hear or didn't understand.
+He ran up a flight of stairs and attempted to escape through a second-floor window to the roof of an adjoining building.
+He fell and was impaled on the spikes of an iron fence below.
 With the seriousness of the injury, the police could not simply remove him from the fence.
 Instead, the fire department was called, and a section of fence was cut out, Viñales was taken to St. Vincent's Hospital in critical condition, still attached to the fence.
 Surgeons operated on him, with fire department personnel asked to scrub in and assist.